BladeRunnerJS/brjs-site/docs/concepts/app_architecture.md

 ### Blades can be Run in Isolation

-Since blades cannot access code defined by other blades and they access backend services through a Services layer it is possible to run a blade in isolation within a [workbench](/docs/concepts/workbenches).
+Since blades cannot access code defined by other blades and they access backend services through a Services layer, it is possible to run a blade in isolation within a [workbench](/docs/concepts/workbenches).
 This results in a productive developer workflow, unaffected by changes in unrelated parts of the application.

 ### Apps are Composed of Blades